open-electronics/RandA/ReadMe.txt

 ***************************************************************

-Please note that downloading files are in release versions!
+PLEASE NOTE that downloading files are in release versions!
 So, for downloading, open menu "release" (see up there).
 This page is intended as a project description.
-A detailed description is in RandA-en.pdf file.
+For this purpose see RandA-en.pdf file for more details.

 ****************************************************************

-Attenzione!
+ATTENZIONE!
 Il downloading del software per RandA lo potete trovare nelle varie cartelle di release.
 Per cui attivate la voce di menù "release" (che vedete in alto).
-Questa pagina è usata solo per introdurre il progetto RandA, di cui potete avere una visione approfondita tramite il file RandA-en.pdf (in Inglese)
+Questa pagina è usata solo per introdurre il progetto RandA, di cui potete avere una visione approfondita tramite il file RandA-en.pdf (in Inglese).

 ****************************************************************